Why We Don’t Have No Win No Fee

 Susan Moriarty is a former political adviser to the State Attorney General and co-ordinated the introduction of Queensland’s first human rights legislation including Right to March legislation, Freedom of Information and Judicial Review.
 In 1993, she was promoted to 2IC in the Freedom of Information and Administrative Law Division.
 In 1996, she was appointed Principal Legal Adviser to the Queensland Anti-Discrimination Commissioner, Karen Walters and in 1998 was promoted to Executive Manager, Human Rights and Administrative Law Branch.
 In 1999, she established her own law firm specializing in human rights and employment law advocacy for government officers.

-She has been the Principal of Susan Moriarty & Associates for the past 15 and a half years.
+She has been the Principal of Susan Moriarty & Associates for the past 19 years.

 In 2014 her firm was named by Corporate International Magazine in their Global Awards as the Australian Employment Discrimination Law Firm of the Year which was awarded to the firm for their work on behalf of sexual assault victim, Chartered Accountant, Jemma Ewin, who convinced the Federal Court to award record general damages of $110,000 for sexual harassment which included one count of forced sexual intercourse.
 In 2015, the firm won the award again this time for successfully defending the Federal Court finding that a ‘pub’ could constitute a ‘workplace’ under the Sex Discrimination Act if the discussions included work matters.
 Please read the testimonials volunteered by past clients.